 As mentioned earlier, Suursaari Island had been re-captured by Finnish military in 27th – 28th of March 1942.
 After doing this Finnish Army started preparing for possible renewed Soviet attempt of invading it.
 Finnish troops started fortifying the island and also civilian workers were brought in for this purpose.
 The fortification work on Suursaari Island started already April of 1942 and continued until ending of Continuation War in 4th of September 1944.
 Early on there only 42 civilian workers had been brought there, but by summer of 1944 their total number had increased to over 400.
 Civilian workforce used for this was mostly Finnish civilians, but included also 27 Estonians, 100 Finnish civilian convicts working for company Suojarakenne Oy and even 33 interned Jewish refugees originating from variety of countries.
 Main problems for the civilian workers seem to have been isolation (regular ship connection to Kotka did not work during bad weather) and not always getting their wages in time.
 Convicts and interned refugees were housed in barracks surrounded by barbwire fences, but were otherwise treated as well as Finnish civilian workers.
 However the interned proved lacking work experience and physique suitable for construction work, so in 1943 they were transferred to Jokioinen, where they received less demanding work in agriculture.
 But before this happened nine of the interned Jewish refugees had been taken to mainland and eight of them became the unlucky, which were only Jews that Finland ever handed over to Germany.
 About half of the total civilian work force of about 400 men and women was evacuated to the Finnish mainland in early September of 1944.
 Rest of them found themselves in middle of battle in 15th of September 1944 and five of them perished in it.

-Early on the priority had been given for making gun pits to numerous coastal- and antiaircraft-guns, improving of roads, repairing existing houses and building barracks, which were used as living quarters.
-These gun pits were typically mined into a solid rock and once most of them were strengthened with concrete, provided good shelter for artillery weapons.
+Early on the priority was given for making gun pits to numerous coastal- and antiaircraft-guns, improving of roads, repairing existing houses and building barracks, which were used as living quarters.
+These gun pits were typically mined into a solid rock and after being strengthened with concrete provided good shelter for artillery weapons.
 Along them also dugouts, machinegun-nests and trenches were built in various parts of the island.
 Later also search light shelters and antitank-gun nests were added.
 While early dug-outs had all been built from wooden logs and soil, later on some were apparently also build from concrete.
 By April 1943 completed fortifications included at least 33 gun-placements for coastal guns, 30 gun-positions for antitank- and antiaircraft-guns, 50 machinegun nests and 20 dugouts.
 Reasonably good road network had been created between the most important coastal batteries and other defenses.
-All beaches considered to be possible landing areas had barbwire-obstacles and the Soviets had already erected sharp poles to all large open areas suitable for airborne landing.
+All beaches considered to be possible landing areas had barbwire-obstacles and the Soviets had already erected sharp poles to all large open areas deemed suitable for airborne landing.
 The island itself had minefields containing over 4,300 landmines and its near waters had six sea mine obstacles containing 131 sea mines placed there for any unwanted ships trying approach the island otherwise than using approved routes.
-February 1944 order was issued to build additional eight gun placements, 12 positions for heavy mortars, 10 tunnels (most of them to be used as ammunition storages), 13 dugouts, trenches and obstacles - but building most of these was probably never completed, and possibly not even started.
+February 1944 order was issued to build additional eight gun placements, 12 positions for heavy mortars, 10 tunnels (most of them to be used as ammunition storages), 13 dugouts, trenches and obstacles - but building most of these was probably never completed, and in many cases possibly not even started.

 PICTURE: Map showing northern part of Suursaari Island in better detail.
 This was the battlefield where the battle was fought in 15th of September of 1944.
 Suurskylä village was spreading north-west of the its harbour and large casino building in south-west side of the harbor.
 Kappelniemi Cape had a small cemetary.
-Village church marked with a cross had suffered extensive damage in earlier battles.
+Village church marked with a cross had been destroyed in earlier battles and lay in ruins.
 CLICK THUMBNAIL TO SEE LARGER PIC (135 KB).